Maureen McGovern: Early life

-Breakthrough recording
+Early work and breakthrough recording

 After graduating from Boardman High School in 1967, she worked as a secretary and performed part-time as a singer for a local folk band called Sweet Rain.
-Her singing caught the attention of Russ Regan (then head of 20th Century Records) in 1972 when he heard a demonstration she had recorded.
+Her singing caught the attention of Russ Regan, then head of 20th Century Records, subsidiary of 20th Century-Fox, in 1972 when he heard a demo record she had recorded.
 At the time, Regan was searching for a singer to record "The Morning After" (the theme from The Poseidon Adventure) for release as a record.
 He hired McGovern sight unseen to record the song, which resulted in her contracting with 20th Century Records.
 After it won an Oscar for Best Original Song, "The Morning After" scored well on the popular chart, reaching No. 1 during 1973.
 It sold over one million copies and was awarded a gold disc by the R.I.A.A. in August 1973.
 Following the success of "The Morning After", she received a Grammy Award nomination in 1974 for 'Best New Artist'.

 During 1974, she recorded two movie themes: "We May Never Love Like This Again" from the disaster film The Towering Inferno, in which she made a short appearance when she is seen singing the song as the evening's entertainment, and "Wherever Love Takes Me" from the British disaster film Gold.
 The former won an Oscar (though it was only a minor pop hit), and the latter received an Oscar nomination.

 In 1976, she recorded her cover version of "The Continental", the very first Oscar-winning track for Best Original Song.
 It proved to be her only hit on the UK Singles Chart, where it peaked at No. 16.

-Challenges
+Subsequent challenges

 McGovern's contract with 20th Century ended during 1976.
 Her career declined and so did her finances.
 In an interview on BBC Woman's Hour on May 18, 2009, McGovern stated that exorbitant fees charged by her manager (40%) together with her band being on a full-time salary, whether she was performing or not, were the cause of her perilous financial state.
 Ready to begin her life over again, she moved to Marina del Rey and took a secretarial job under an assumed name, Glenda Schwartz.
 Nevertheless, she was still in demand occasionally for international live concerts.
 Her career improved when McGovern was asked to record a version of "Can You Read My Mind", the love theme from 1978's Superman, which was not recorded for the film.
 The single achieved minor success on the pop chart.
 Toward the end of the decade, McGovern recorded "Different Worlds", the theme from the ABC-TV sitcom Angie.
 The song, her only other Top 40 pop single aside from "The Morning After", soared to No. 18 on the Billboard Hot 100 during 1979 and hit at No. 1 on the Adult Contemporary chart.
-During 1980, McGovern made a brief appearance as Sister Angelina, the singing nun, in the comedy-disaster movie Airplane!
+In 1980, McGovern made a brief appearance as Sister Angelina, the singing nun, in the comedy-disaster movie Airplane!